beanshell/beanshell/README.md

 ### Maven

 Beanshell releases are published to [Maven Central](http://central.maven.org/maven2/org/apache-extras/beanshell/bsh/).
-To use Beanshell with Maven, add to to your `pom.xml`:
+To use Beanshell with Maven, add this to your `pom.xml`:

 ```xml
     <dependencies>